krptn/krypton/README-USER-AUTH.md

 **Note:** usernames are not encrypted.

 **Note:** user classes are not thread-safe.
-Please create a new one to use in each thread!
+Please create a new object to use in each thread!

 **Final Note:** Krypton does not verify the security of the password (e.g: complexness), please do this yourself!